joindin/joindin-web2/README.md

 This version is the next generation version, providing a responsive cross-device site for screens of all devices

-You can install joind.in on an existing PHP platform
+You can install joind.in on an existing PHP platform using the following instructions

 ## Quick Start